static-frame/static-frame/doc/source/articles/upgrade.rst

 Ten Tips for Transitioning from Pandas to StaticFrame
 =============================================================

-Instead of upgrading to Pandas 1.0, consider an alternative that offers a more consistent interface and reduces opportunities for error: StaticFrame.
+For those coming from Pandas, the manner in which StaticFrame offers a more consistent interface and reduces opportunities for error might be surprising.
+This article provides ten tips to get up to speed with StaticFrame.

 Why StaticFrame
 ______________________

 After years of using Pandas to develop production, back-end financial systems, it became clear to me that Pandas was not the right tool.
-Pandas handling of labeled data and missing values, with performance close to NumPy, certainly accelerated my productivity.
+Pandas's handling of labeled data and missing values, with performance close to NumPy, certainly accelerated my productivity.
 And yet, the numerous inconsistencies in Pandas's API led to hard to maintain code.
 Further, Pandas inconsistent approach to data ownership, and support for mutation and undesirable side effects, led to serious vulnerabilities and opportunities for error.
 So in May of 2017 I began implementing a library more suitable for critical production systems.

 Now, after nearly three years of development and refinement, we are seeing excellent results in our production systems by replacing Pandas with StaticFrame.

-What follows are ten tips to aid in the transition from Pandas to StaticFrame.
-While many interfaces in StaticFrame are the same as in Pandas, many others are different, and that difference improves maintainability and reduces opportunities for error.
+What follows are ten tips to aid Pandas users in getting started with StaticFrame.
+While Pandas users will find many familiar idioms, there are significant differences to improve maintainability and reduce opportunities for error.

-No. 1: Consistent Interfaces
+No. 1: Consistent and Discoverable Interfaces
-______________________________________
+____________________________________________________

 An API can be consistent in where functions are located, how functions are named, and the name and types of arguments those functions accept.
-StaticFrame deviates from the Pandas API to support greater consistency in all of these areas.
+StaticFrame deviates from Pandas API to support greater consistency in all of these areas.

+The desire for consistency is what leads StaticFrame to name its two primary containers ``Series`` and ``Frame``.
+The other consistent option would be ``DataSeries`` and ``DataFrame``, but since it is obvious these containers hold data, the "data" prefix was dropped.

-One of the first things you need are constructors.
-Pandas places its ``DataFrame`` constructors in at least two places: on the root namespace (``pd``, as commonly imported) and (as is expected) on the ``DataFrame`` class.
+To create ``Series`` and ``Frame``, you need constructors.
+Pandas places its ``pd.DataFrame`` constructors in at least two places: on the root namespace (``pd``, as commonly imported) and on the ``pd.DataFrame`` class.

 For example, JSON data is loaded from a function on the ``pd`` namespace, while records are loaded from the ``DataFrame`` class.